BeSpunky/angular-google-maps/wiki/The-Map/Superpowers.md

         }
     }
     ```

+    > 🤔 **Why inside a module?**
+    >
+    > Modularity and specificity.
+With a superpower module you can easily implement lazy-loading, and, when you use it in your code, it will be very clear where and when the superpower is imported.
+See usage below.

 ## Usage
 Using your custom superpower is the same as using a built-in one.
 Import and fetch...